 The Phillies lost the first game of the season tonight.
 I know there’ll be 161 more, but

-it's always nice to win on Opening Day — especially when you're the defending World Series champs and you have a history of bad Aprils.
+it’s always nice to get a win Opening Day — especially when you’re the defending World Series champs and you have a history of bad Aprils.

 So when is losing a good thing?